k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 ### Business Entity on PostgreSQL vs CDC on Elasticsearch

-In order to get cross business entities's instances data, it is possible to publish data to Elasticsearch by using the Fabric CDC solution.
+In order to get data of cross-business entities' instances, it is possible to publish data to Elasticsearch by using the Fabric CDC solution.

 Business Entity on PostgreSQL is the preferred solution, as it requires to maintain one DB less (no Elasticsearch); however, if scalability is crutual, the Fabric CDC to Elasticsearch solution should be considered.